 Subnetting in IPv4

-In IPv4, subnetting is widely used to create smaller networks, making it easier to control the traffic and manage resources.
-Various subnetting techniques like Variable Length Subnet Masking (VLSM) help in optimizing address space usage.
+IPv4 subnetting is used all the time to carve out smaller networks, making it easier to control traffic and keep resources organized.
+There are different techniques like Variable Length Subnet Masking (VLSM) that help you use your address space more efficiently.

 Subnetting in IPv6

-IPv6 simplifies subnetting by using prefixes instead of traditional subnet masks.
-A typical IPv6 address can support a vast number of subnets, making it adaptable for future expansions.
+IPv6 makes subnetting simpler by using prefixes instead of the traditional subnet masks.
+A standard IPv6 address can support a huge number of subnets, so it'll work great as networks grow in the future.

 Frequently Asked Questions